craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

 Nifty, eh?
-This could be a bit better by dealing with the capitalization of the first letter: `getTheString`{.d}, but this is good enough for now.
+This could be made a bit better by dealing with the capitalization of the first letter: `getTheString`{.d}, but this is good enough for now.
 Even better, you could put this code in a mixin template to give this get/set capacity to any struct or class (see section [Mixin Templates](#mixin-templates)).

 ## Wrapping and Subtyping: Expanding Types